cosmos/sdk-tutorials/scavenge/tutorial/10-cli.md

 ## tx.go
 The `tx.go` file contains `GetTxCmd` which is a standard method within the Cosmos SDK.
 It is referenced later in the `module.go` file which describes exactly which attributes a modules has.
 This makes it easier to incorporate different modules for different reasons at the level of the actual application.
 After all, we are focusing on a module at this point, but later we will create an application that utilizes this module as well as other modules which are already available within the Cosmos SDK.

-Inside `GetTxCmd` we create a new module-specific command and call is `scavenge`.
+Inside `GetTxCmd` we create a new module-specific command and call it `scavenge`.
 Within this command we add a sub-command for each Message type we've defined:
 * `GetCmdCreateScavenge`
 * `GetCmdCommitSolution`
 * `GetCmdRevealSolution`